 Then you start drawing simple but cute doodles using simple step-by-step tutorials.

 Additionally, you can decorate your bujo spreads with beautiful lettering.
-Here I gathered some awesome bullet journal fonts tips and tricks.
+With this in mind, here I gathered some awesome bullet journal font tips and tricks.

 Bullet Journal Quote Page

-After a while, I found out lettering to be more enjoyable.
-Designing a bullet journal quote page allows me to practice it regularly.
+After a while, I found lettering to be more enjoyable.
+As well as that, designing a bullet journal quote page allows me to practice it regularly.
 Besides, looking at inspirational quotes helps me stay motivated and inspired every single day.

 Bullet Journal Pages: Printables

-They’re affordable and easy to use.
-All you need to do is to glue them into your notebook or put them in a binder.
+Firstly, they’re affordable.
+Secondly, they’re easy to use.
+Basically, all you need to do is to glue them into your notebook or put them in a binder.

 Above all, planning your busy life ahead should increase your productivity, not consuming a lot of time.